massudavide/ingestionStepCreator/README.md

 ## In order to use this program you need to:
-1) Create 2 files in src/main/InputFolder/ path: table_name.conf and table_name.txt
+1) Create 2 files in src/main/input/ path: table_name.conf and table_name.txt
-   <br>(If InputFolder does not exists, create it);
+   <br>(If input does not exists, create it);
 2) Copy and paste DDL from the database into table_name.txt;
 3) Insert the appropriate configurations in the talbe_name.conf file;
 4) Run main class.

-If you are uncertain about how to do it, you can take example from the files in the exampleFile folder.
+If you are uncertain about how to do it, you can take example from the files in the exampleFile folder or you can look at #create-txt-and-conf-files section.

 ## In conf file
 - if historization_columns field is empty it will be replaced with checkColumn field